KevinMarquette/kevinmarquette.github.io/_draft/powershell-psremoting.md

 tags: [PowerShell, Remoting]
 ---

 Knowing how to setup and work with PSRemoting is an important skill for every Powershell admin.
 It is realy easy to get started with but there are some things to watch out for along the way.
-I am going to give a rundown on how to work with it and then dive into all the quirks that I am aware of.
+I am going to give a rundown on how to work with it and then dive into manu of the quirks that I am aware of.

 # The basiscs of remoting